 Nick Mabey, Chief Executive of E3G said:

 Restructuring the global economy in 30 years to eliminate fossil fuel use is a task unprecedented in complexity and pace.
-The EU has recognised that promoting sustainable finance is key to this and the taxonomy could play a significant role as part of the broad financial and economic framework needed to deliver a sustainable, climate-resilient economy.
+The EU has recognised that promoting sustainable finance is key to this and the taxonomy could play a significant role as part of the broad financial and economic framework needed to deliver a sustainable, climate-resilient, net-zero economy.
 Avoiding greenwashing is a good start yet expanding the framework to assess the unsustainability of economic activities is a vital measure to address risks and truly re-orient capital.

 Kate Levick, Sustainable Finance Programme Lead said: